Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Ross Stripling (0-2) for his ninth start of the season.
+- The Giants' Alex Cobb (6-2) will make his 18th start of the season.

-- Stripling has not earned a quality start in eight starts this season.
+- Cobb has pitched five or more innings in three straight games and will look to extend that streak.

-- In eight starts this season, Stripling has lasted five or more innings three times, with an average of 3.5 innings per appearance.
+- In 17 appearances this season, he has finished five without allowing an earned run.

 |Opponent